 Wash the wok in hot water after each meal.
 You may wish to apply a thin film of oil before putting the wok away.

 The wok can be awkward to store.
 If you have a pantry or out of the way place, you may want to hang the wok on a wall.
 Most woks have longer handles on one side and a shorter one for gripping on the opposite side.
-A long nail, driven into the wall, should be sufficient to hang the wok by its short, gripper handle.

 Your wok will last for many years to come and with some experimenting, you will find that many other types of foods can be cooked in a wok, including omelets!